 Two Whisky Cocktails for a Burns Night Supper

-In 2014, we helped you celebrate in style by offering some delicious Burns Night supper recipes, so this year we thought we’d focus on the drinks.
+In the past, we helped you celebrate in style by offering some delicious Burns Night supper recipes, so now we thought we’d focus on the drinks.

 Of course the essential Burns Night tipple is a good old glass of neat Scotch, but, for those who find it a little too much to handle, here are two whisky cocktail recipes that might just do the trick…